husarms/coin-surfer/README.md

 # TODO
 1. ~~**Implement some basic AI** - use historical data to automatically adjust and optimize thresholds based on market trends~~
-2. Establish feedback loop for machine learning - after a buy and sell, replay time period to compare actual vs optimal trade
+2. Establish feedback loop for machine learning - after a buy and sell, replay time period to learn how it can be improved
 3. Move secrets to environment variables
 4. Deploy to cloud (service and web app)
 5. Improve error handling (API errors)